 If you’re an online seller who’s ever done your own fulfillment, you’re aware of what a big hassle it can be.
 You need space to store your inventory, technology to process and manage orders, and you need to hire staff to pick and pack those orders….that is, unless you’re doing that yourself, which eats away at valuable time you could be spending on other things.

-Most online sellers have at some point debated whether they should keep their fulfillment in house, or outsource it to an eCommerce fulfillment provider like eFulfillment Service.
+Most online sellers have at some point debated whether they should keep their fulfillment in house, or outsource it to an eCommerce fulfillment center like eFulfillment Service.
 In many cases, it comes down to costs.
-And since every fulfillment house charges a little differently, we wanted to go over some of the typical costs involved with outsourced order fulfillment, starting with setup fees.
+And since every fulfillment house charges a little differently, we wanted to go over some of the typical pricing involved with outsourced order fulfillment, starting with setup fees.

 Here at eFulfillment Service (EFS), we don’t charge setup fees, but since most fulfillment companies do, we figured it made sense to mention them in our post about order fulfillment pricing.

 Setup fees are generally one-time charges that can range from around $100 to well over $500, depending on the fulfillment provider, IT requirements, and the number of SKUs that the merchant plans to store with their fulfillment center.

 Setup fees can also cover a range of services, including the following:

 - Cart Integration – many providers will charge a fee to integrate their order fulfillment software with the seller’s shopping cart, and/or to enter their seller’s SKUs within that software.
 At EFS, shopping cart integration is fast, easy and free.